-It is believed that a small temple had existed at this location for a long time; locally, it is believed to date back to the end of the 8th century.
+It is believed that there was a small temple at this location for a long time.
+Locals say it goes back to the end of the 8th century.
 However, the temple does not have much religious value, due to the lack of statues and religious texts.
 It was re-built by Agay Gorab, an attendant to Jigme Namgyal, who was the father of the first King of the Wangchuck dynasty.

 The temple is dedicated to the Buddha statue (the Jowo) from Lhasa.
 Amongst other statues are Guru Rinpoche (Padmasambhava) and Vajarapani.
 The paintings mainly depict peaceful and wrathful deities, the Eight Manifestations of Guru Rinpoche and the Sixteen Arhats.
 This temple belongs to the Kagyu –Nying zungdrel (dual) schools of Buddhism.

 The temple has a number of functions for the community throughout the year.
 The temple, belonging to the village community, is used to organize rituals on the 10th, 14th, 15th, and 30th days of every month.
 Every year there are also ritual performances immediately after finishing the planting of rice, and for the good yield of the spring crops such as barley, wheat, and maize.
 Another ritual called Nyungne (snyung gnas), a fasting practice retreat for the well-being of all the sentient beings, also occurs during the first month of every year.

 A Tshechu, a celebration from the Bhutanese culture, is also performed at the temple for three days of the year around the winter solstice.
 This religious festival falls between the 19th – 21st of December.